transdigiware/blockchain/howto/ibp-console-build-network.md

    * [Resource allocation](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources)
 5. Review the Summary page, then click **Add Certificate Authority**.

 As with the peer, advanced users may already have their own CA and not want to create a new CA using the console.
-If your existing CA can issue certificates in `X.509` format, you can use your own external CA instead of creating a new one here.
+If your existing CA can issue certificates in `X.509` format, you can use certificates from your own external CA instead of creating new certificates here.
 See this topic on [Using certificates from an external CA with your peer or ordering service](/docs/services/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-third-party-ca) for more information.

 ### Associating the CA admin identity
 {: #ibp-console-build-network-orderer-ca-admin}